openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 Notes
 -----

-Notes should be used to highlight the most valuable information in a section.
+Notes (using the `.. note::` directive) should be used to highlight the most valuable information in a section.
 Notes are considered to be more important than information that is bold.
 Notes are highly visible, and as such should be used sparingly.

 Example: